It is very important for international students to stay in lawful immigration status

 F-1 Students:

-F-1 students have a 60-day Grace Period: An F-1 student who has completed a course of study (graduated from LSU) or Optional Practical Training (OPT) following completion of studies has a 60-day grace period to remain in the U.S. You cannot travel outside of the U.S. and return as F-1 during the grace period.
+F-1 students have a 60-day grace period: An F-1 student who has completed a course of study (graduated from LSU) or Optional Practical Training (OPT) following completion of studies has a 60-day grace period to remain in the U.S. You cannot travel outside of the U.S. and return as F-1 during the grace period.
 No employment is allowed during the grace period.
-You have the following options BEFORE 60-day grace period ends:
+You have the following options before the 60-day grace period ends:

 F-1 students who terminate their course of study without obtaining prior approval from International Services are not eligible for any grace period and must depart the U.S. immediately.

-F-1 students who have been authorized by IS and officially withdraw/resign from the University and classes during a semester have 15 days to depart from the U.S. from the date of the resignation/withdrawal (MANDATORY).
+F-1 students who have been authorized by IS and officially withdraw/resign from the University and classes during a semester have 15 days to depart from the U.S. from the date of the SEVIS record termination.

 Transferring To and From U.S. Schools

 F-1 students are permitted by immigration regulations to transfer between SEVIS-approved institutions in the U.S. The student first must be fully admitted into a new school.
-Then he/she notifies the current school of his/her intent to transfer.
-The current school updates the student’s SEVIS record as a “transfer out” indicating the school the student intends to transfer to and a “release date” - the date of the expected transfer.
+Then the student must notify their current school of their intent to transfer.
+The current school updates the student’s SEVIS record as a “transfer out,” indicates the school to which the student intends to transfer, and adds a “release date," the date of the expected transfer.
 The current school retains control of the student’s SEVIS record until the release date is reached.

 The student may cancel the transfer request at any time prior to the release date.
-After the release date, the current school will no longer have access to the SEVIS record, and thus will be unable to cancel the request after the release date.
-The student is required to contact the school where he/she is transferring to within 15 days of the program start date.
+After the release date, the current school will no longer have access to the SEVIS record and thus will be unable to cancel the request.
+The student is required to contact the school to which they are transferring within 15 days of the program start date.

 When transferring between SEVIS-approved institutions, students must resume classes within 5 months of transferring out of their current school or within 5 months of the program completion date as indicated on the SEVIS Form I-20 issued by the current school, whichever date is earlier.
 For transfer students authorized to engage in OPT, the student must be able to resume classes within 5 months of transferring out of the school that recommended OPT or the date the OPT authorization ends, whichever is earlier.